Careers in Homeland Security

 Homeland Security Salary & Benefits

 Like most government jobs, positions in the DHS offer competitive salaries and benefits.
 The salary varies greatly depending on location, experience, education, and job function.
-For example an emergency management specialist earns a median salary of $52,590 in the United States according to the Bureau of Labor Statistics as of 2009.1 Federal employees are typically paid based on the general schedule pay tables.
-For example border patrol agents often start at the GS-5 level, which ranges from $27,431 to $35,657 as of 2012.2 In addition to the salary, there are many benefits offered including health, life, and long-term care insurance policies, the government’s thrift savings plan (which is similar to a 401(k)), flexible spending accounts and a retirement plan.
+For example an emergency management specialist earns a median salary of $56,900 according to the Bureau of Labor Statistics.1 Federal employees are typically paid based on the General Schedule pay tables which can be viewed at the US Office of Personnel Management website.
+In addition to the salary, there are many benefits offered including health, life, and long-term care insurance policies, the government’s thrift savings plan (which is similar to a 401(k)), flexible spending accounts and a retirement plan.
 Another benefit is personal leave days that may be used for vacation, illness, and care of family members and paid federal holidays.
 In some particular positions, there may be the opportunity for additional benefits like tuition reimbursement, health and wellness programs, fitness centers, and a uniform allowance.

 Our list of top homeland security blogs provide news, insights, and commentary on the work of professionals in this field.